jimregiandrew/quat-orient/README.md

 ```

 We can also calculate the optimum quaternion for data localized in time, and see how it varies over time. - e.g. a running average of the data (of the matrices, but not the accel data).
-This can be used to e.g. detect if the device is fixed to the vehicle or not (e.g. "rolling around").
-If it's not fixed, the orientation / optimum quaternion will likely change significantly over time.
+This can be used to e.g. detect if the device is fixed to the vehicle or not (e.g. "rolling around on the floor").
+If the device is not fixed, the orientation / optimum quaternion will likely change significantly over time.

-# What are quaternions
+# What are quaternions ?

-I don't know quaternions well enough to give a good tutorial.
+Quaternions are hard to understand and I don't know them well enough to give a (good) tutorial.
 So these notes are for mainly for me.
 I learned about quaternions from the references in the References section.

-I like Ken Shoemakes (see References) description where he says there are basically several different ways to define Quaternions.
-The main ways are: Hamilton's way as extended complex numbers w +ix, jy + kz (with multiplication distributive over addition, and i^2 = j^2 = k^2 = ijk = -1); the more abstract way as quadruples of real numbers (w, x, y, z), with addition and multiplication suitably defined; or the similar more compact way as a 2-tuple (w, v) with w a scalar (real number) and v a 3 component vector (part).
+I like Ken Shoemakes (see References) description where he says there are basically several different (equivalent) ways to define Quaternions.
+The main ways are:

+1. Hamilton's way as extended complex numbers w +ix, jy + kz (with multiplication distributive over addition, and i^2 = j^2 = k^2 = ijk = -1)
+2. The more abstract way as quadruples of real numbers (w, x, y, z) - a 4D vector - with addition and multiplication suitably defined
+3. Like 2. but a more compact 2-tuple (w, v) with w a scalar (real number) and v a 3 component vector (part).

 Shoemake lists definitions and facts.
 The only think I don't like is that he puts the vector part first in the 2-tuple, but Wikipedia and other references I found put the vector part second.
 I stick with the Wikipedia convention.
+He also gives the "rotation theorem": Given a unit quaternion q (and its conjugate q*), the multiplication qvq* rotates vector v in 3D by angle = 2*arccos(w), around the axis given by the vector part of q (Note v in this equation is a quaternion, with 0 real part).

 # References

-Quaternions are are hard to understand (unless you are a mathematician) - that is they take time and effort to learn.
+Quaternions are are hard to understand (unless you are a mathematician) - they take time and effort to learn.
 There are many references on the Internet on Quaternions.
 I collect here the ones that I used.

 I started with some intuitive explanations / visualizations at: